Rees Jones, Inc.

 • Piping system built to completely collect all surface and subsurface water and return it to irrigation lakes created for this purpose.
 In the case of sensitive wetland areas, specifically created charcoal filtration beds were also utilized.

-Kohanaiki Golf and Ocean Club (Kailua-Kona, HI)
+Kohanaiki (Kailua-Kona, HI)

 • On the coastal holes, employed a complete system of liners, pipes and pumps to contain all surface and subsurface water and direct it to charcoal filtration basins upstream